sindre0830/Weather-Events/README.md

 ##### What has been achieved

-We have finished all functionality from our original plan.
-Initially, we struggled with finding an event-based API we could use for our event webhook, which was part of the reason why we did not include it in our original plans.
-Eventually we figured out that Ticketmaster's API is free, and how to use it.
-Because of this, we were able to complete all our planned endpoints.
-In addition, we implemented two more webhooks:
+Initially, we struggled with finding an event-based API we could use for our event webhook, which was part of the reason it was only a "maybe" in our original plan.
+Eventually we figured out that Ticketmaster's API was free, and how to use it.
+Because of this, we were able to complete all of our planned endpoints.

-- Like the holiday one, we made one that takes a location, date and frequency and sends a weather report based on these parameters.
+In addition, we implemented some more webhooks.
+We made one with three different variations based on different input structures, which all had the same outcome.
+The three different options are default, holiday and ticket.
+Default takes a location and a date.
+Holiday, like stated in our original plan, takes a location and a holiday.
+The ticket option takes an event ID.
+The service sends a weather report for the date and location based on the frequency decided by the user.
 The frequency can be either ON_DATE or EVERY_DAY.
-- Based on Ticketmaster’s API, the user can send in an event ID and frequency.
-The service returns the weather report for the day of the event.
-- The last webhook takes a location and a timeout.
-A weather report will then be sent based on the location and timeout.
+ON_DATE only sends the weather report on the specific date, while EVERY_DAY sends the weather report every day starting 9 days before the date.
+Another webhook we implemented takes a location and a timeout.
+A weather report will then be returned based on these parameters.

 #### Reflection

 ##### What went well

 We designed our API to be easy to rewrite and repurpose.
-We have implemented helping functions and packages where it is fitting, and class methods for structs are quite numerous throughout the project.
+We have implemented helping functions and packages where it is fitting, and gclass methods for structs are quite numerous throughout the project.

 Working in a group has worked out well.
 We have had regular meetings and a structured plan which made it easy to get things done.
 This worked especially well while working on retrieving data from our service endpoints, as everyone could work simultaneously without issue.
 For some more difficult work, we brainstormed solutions together during meetings while one person implemented and pushed the code.
 We did have occasional bottlenecks where some of us had to wait for someone else to finish, but there was always refactoring, readme improvements and other things to fix up.
 None of these lasted very long, so they did not present a challenge for the project as a whole.